Set the Home Page and Startup Page for Browsers using Intune (macOS)

 Step 1: Create the Preference (PLIST) File

-Using a code editing program such as Notepad++ or Visual Studio Code, create a blank file and copy/paste the XML key-value attribute pairs below.
+Using a code editing program such as Notepad++ or Visual Studio Code, create a blank file and copy/paste the XML key-value pairs below.
 Replace "https://dmtt.blog" with your URL and make any other needed changes; save the file with the XML file extension.

 EnterprisePoliciesEnabled: according to Firefox, this value must be enabled.